Annie Sloan: Career

-Annie Sloan was born in Sydney in 1949 to a Scottish father and a Fijian mother, and spent part of her childhood in South Africa.
-Following seven years of studying Fine Art in England, Sloan turned her attention to decorative painting.
-Her first book, The Complete Book of Decorative Paint Techniques, was co-authored with Kate Gwynn and published in 1988.
+Sloan's first book, The Complete Book of Decorative Paint Techniques, was co-authored with Kate Gwynn and published in 1988.
 The success of the book launched her career as a decorative paint expert and led to opportunities to teach decorative painting techniques internationally.

+Chalk Paint

-Sloan then went on to develop her own brand of paint, Chalk Paint, in 1990.
-Initially the paint was manufactured in Belgium.
+Sloan went on to develop her own brand of paint, Chalk Paint, in 1990.
+Drawing on a lifetime of research and experience in working with paint and colour, the invention of Chalk Paint was borne from Sloan's need for a paint which could be used to achieve endless decorative effects – and quickly – without the need to sand or otherwise prepare surfaces before application.
+Initially, the paint was manufactured in Belgium.

 She opened her first shop in Headington, Oxford, in 2000, where she sold her paint, as well as fabrics and ready-painted furniture.

 Her book Colour Recipes for Painted Furniture and More was published in 2013.
 This was followed by Room Recipes for Style and Colour in 2014.

-In 2015, Sloan introduced a second brand of paint, Wall Paint, in Europe.
-Her business is based in Oxford, England, which she runs with her husband, David.

-In 2017, Sloan entered into a partnership with Oxfam to create a new colour called Lem Lem, inspired by Oxfam's Ethiopian Seed Project.
+In 2021 Sloan launched Annie Sloan Wall Paint alongside Annie Sloan Satin Paint.

+In 2018 Sloan launched her bookazine, The Colourist, which is published twice annually.

+Collaborations

+Sloan has collaborated with Oxfam, Charleston Trust, ActionAid, Create Academy, and The RHS on fundraising and creative projects.

+Sloan was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to interior design.